-- Is disabled and has specific additional needs; - Has special educational needs; - Is a young carer; - Is showing signs of engaging in anti-social or criminal behaviour; - Is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health, domestic violence; and/or - Is showing early signs of abuse and/or neglect.
+- Is disabled and has specific additional needs; - Has special educational needs (whether or not they have an EHCP); - Is a young carer; - Is showing signs of engaging in anti-social or criminal behaviour; - Is frequently missing/ goes missing from care or home; - Has returned home to their family from care; - Is privately fostered; - Is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health, domestic violence; - Is misusing drugs or alcohol themselves. - Is at risk of being radicalised or exploited; and/or - Is showing early signs of abuse and/or neglect.